wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 It returns the number of slots in the array.
 Note that this may be higher than the size you've ensured.
 Wren reuses the memory for this array when possible, so you may get one bigger than you need if it happened to be laying around.

+When Wren [calls your C code][] and passes data to you, it ensures there are enough slots for the objects it is sending you.

+[calls your c code]: calling-c-from-wren.html

 ### Writing slots